Who is writing and talking here?

 Behind the scenes: Reine Escalona

-I studied multimedia and arts and got really interested in doing graphics design and multimedia production in 2007 in Mapua Institute of Technology and Phoenix One in Manila.
-In 2011, with expertise in digital audio and visual media, the products I made were designed to entertain, educate, persuade or inform the audience.
-I bring text, photos, graphics, animation and sound together to make a media-based product that can be delivered online and offline.
+Reine studied multimedia and arts and got really interested in doing graphics design and multimedia production in 2007 at Mapua Institute of Technology and Phoenix One in Manila.
+In 2011, with expertise in digital audio and visual media, the products she made were designed to entertain, educate, persuade or inform the audience.
+She brings text, photos, graphics, animation, and sound together to make a media-based product that can be delivered online and offline.

-In 2013, I continued to work in project management, e-commerce and digital marketing and I was responsible for planning, implementing, managing and monitoring company’s Social Media strategy in order to increase brand awareness, improve Marketing efforts and increase sales.
-I also helped with a lot of administrative roles such as creation of presentations and sales materials, collaborate with writers, artists, and designers.
+In 2013, she continued to work in project management, e-commerce, and digital marketing and she was responsible for planning, implementing, managing, and monitoring the company’s Social Media strategy in order to increase brand awareness, improve marketing efforts and increase sales.
+She also helped with a lot of administrative roles such as the creation of presentations and sales materials and collaborating with writers, artists, and designers.

-In 2015, as a Team Leader, I managed a number of Virtual Assistants and clients in the United States, United Kingdom, Canada, Australia, and around Asia through online platforms.
+In 2015, as a Team Leader, she managed a number of Virtual Assistants and clients in the United States, United Kingdom, Canada, Australia, and Asia through online platforms.

-In 2018, I became an SEO specialist, I was responsible for analyzing, reviewing and implementing websites that are optimized to be picked up by search engines, develop content to include keywords or phrases in order to increase traffic to the website, conduct various testing methods in design, layout and advertising techniques in order to gain the most organic and paid traffic.
+In 2018, she became an SEO specialist.
+She was responsible for analyzing, reviewing, and implementing websites that are optimized to be picked up by search engines, developing content to include keywords or phrases in order to increase traffic to the website, conduct various testing methods in design, layout and advertising techniques in order to gain the most organic and paid traffic.

 Never miss an episode of The Effective Statistician